The owner of a Honda Civic Hybrid will have to wait at least until next week to hear whether she wins up to $10,000 in a lawsuit against Honda.

 Wednesday's hearing could have much larger implications for Honda if Peters wins.
 Other Civic Hybrid owners may follow her example and sue the car company directly instead of opting to join a pending class-action lawsuit based on the same complaints.

-Peters estimated that if she prevails, Honda eventually could be liable for up to $2 billion in judgments should the owners
+Peters estimated that if she prevails, Honda eventually could be liable for up to $2 billion in judgments should the owners of the other Civic Hybrids sold each win $10,000 in small-claims court.

 On Tuesday, Honda served Peters with a stack of papers summarizing testimonials from drivers happy with their Civic Hybrids.